lastingParadox/ff-site/archive-to-markdown/md/ff2/12-party-planet.md

 _Iris balls, shutting down and getting into a fetal position on the floor._

-> M-my daddy doesn’t love meeeeeee!!!
+> M-my daddy doesn't love meeeeeee!!!

 **Bagelwrecker** _(18-Aug-18 02:56 PM)_